-Marquee Sports Network recently launched an promotion campaign and said it has signed up a number of sponsors.
+Marquee Sports Network recently launched a promotion campaign and said it has signed up a number of sponsors.

-The network has also announced that its on-air talent will including a return of Len Kasper and Jim DeShaies in the booth a number of former Cubs Ryan Dempster, Rick Sutcliffe, Mark DeRosa, Carlos Pena, Jason Hammel, Doug Glanville, Dan Plesac Mark Grace, and ex manager Lou Piniella
+The network has also announced that its on-air talent will including a return of Len Kasper and Jim DeShaies in the both a number of former Cubs, including Ryan Dempster, Rick Sutcliffe, Mark DeRosa, Carlos Pena, Jason Hammel, Doug Glanville, Dan Plesac, Mark Grace and ex-manager Lou Piniella.

 There was a problem.
 Please refresh the page and try again.